danilos4/wa-coding-exercise/README.md

 This project is a proof-of-concept (POC) lead management system for Walker Advertising, designed to demonstrate a subset of my technical skills.
 It connects attorneys with consumers needing legal services through a REST API built with ASP.NET Core (C#) and a dashboard UI developed with Angular.
 Key skills showcased include backend API development, frontend UI design, unit testing, and containerization with Docker.

+## Skills Showcased
+- **Backend Development**: Built a RESTful API with ASP.NET Core 8, including Swagger for documentation.
+- **Frontend Development**: Created a responsive Angular 19 dashboard with form validation and modals.
+- **Unit Testing**:
+  - Wrote 29 unit tests for the backend using xUnit and FluentAssertions, with coverage reporting.
+  - Developed 29 unit tests for the frontend using Jasmine and Karma, ensuring robust component testing.
+- **Containerization**: Implemented Docker support with multi-service orchestration via Docker Compose.

 ## Table of Contents
 - [Functional Specification](#functional-specification)